unisave-cloud/website/src/docs/http-server/http-server.md

 3. You click the play button and make the first facet call.
     1. Unisave asset sends the facet request to the Unisave cloud together with the *backend hash*.
     2. The cloud starts a worker instance with that specific backend version.
-    3. The worker and handles the facet request.
+    3. The worker handles the facet request.

 > **Note:** This means that if more than one person works on a game, they each see their own version of the backend.